google/WebFundamentals/src/content/en/updates/posts/2016/02/chrome-49-deprecations.markdown

 }
 {% endhighlight %}

-Note that both `setLocalDescription()` and `setRemoteDescription()` have an error handler.
-Older browsers expecting only a success handler will simply ignore the error handler argument if it's present; calling this code in an older browser will not cause an exception.
+Note that both `setLocalDescription()` and `setRemoteDescription()` always had an error handler parameter, so simply specifying that parameter is a safe change.

 In general, for production WebRTC applications we recommend that you use [`adapter.js`](https://github.com/webrtc/adapter),  a shim, maintained by the